Test ID: HBRP Histoplasma capsulatum/Blastomyces species, Molecular Detection, PCR, Varies

 Specimen Type: Body fluid

-Sources: Body, CSF, bone marrow
+Sources: Body, spinal fluid, bone marrow

 Container/Tube: Sterile container